usmansbk/sequelize-graphql-auth-service/README.md

 ## Error handling

-We use ["wrapping exceptions"](https://javascript.info/custom-errors#wrapping-exceptions) technique to handle errors.
+We use ["wrapping exceptions"](https://javascript.info/custom-errors#wrapping-exceptions) technique to handle client generated errors.
 This allows us to take full control of the kind of errors we return, and easily translate them before sending to the end-users.
+Internal server errors are logged to sentry.

 ## Coding standard